cultureandempire/cultureandempire.github.io/cande.md

 People speculated at the time that this attack on Freedom Hosting was the prelude to an attack on Silk Road.
 It made sense, since Silk Road was a major attraction for newcomers to Tor.
 As long as it existed, people would trust and invest in Tor, and work around any tactics the authorities invent.
 Taking down Silk Road would hurt Tor's growth and future badly.
 In theory, a Deep website like Silk Road cannot be found and shut down by the authorities.
 However in October 2013, the FBI [arrested its operator, Ross Ulbricht, aka "Dread Pirate Roberts",](http://rt.com/usa/silk-road-bitcoin-shut-650/) and seized the Silk Road servers.

 The first death of Silk Road -- for I'm sure it will be resurrected -- and subsequent worldwide prosecution of dealers who used it puts a large question mark over Tor.
-The FBI's explanations of how they tracked Ulbricht through his clumsy on-line activity [smells of "parallel construction"](http://www.forbes.com/sites/kashmirhill/2013/10/08/did-the-nsa-help-with-the-silk-road-investigation), aka "intelligence laundering", and the NSA's handy set of Internet spy tools.
+The FBI's explanations of how they tracked Ulbricht through his clumsy on-line activity [smells of "parallel construction"](http://www.forbes.com/sites/kashmirhill/2013/10/08/did-the-nsa-help-with-the-silk-road-investigation), aka "intelligence laundering," and the NSA's handy set of Internet spy tools.

 More encryption is not the answer, though.
 It just makes things harder for ordinary users.
 In the end, any community that depends on centralized infrastructure, no matter how encrypted, is vulnerable.
 The problem is that those centralized servers are a single point of failure.
 Arrest one man, and you take down half the Deep Web.
 And, that we still have to connect to the Internet somehow.
 That means our IP addresses can be tracked, and our activity logged, by our broadband provider.

-Let's recap the three main points of attack on the privacy of our communications:

-* The centralized servers where we meet to share information.
-These can be hacked, or their owners ordered to hand over information.
-No matter what encryption you use between your PC and the server, data is held unprotected on servers.

-* The client PCs and devices where we run our browsers.
-These are often laden with spyware, or hacked individually when the case needs it, in a "targeted attack".

-* The broadband connections across which the clients talk to the servers.
-Broadband providers record metadata and provide it to the authorities as a matter of course.

-A full-spectrum attack, such as the FBI's takedown of Freedom Hosting in 2013, hits each of these three vulnerabilities.
-They arrested the server operator, and with his help, put code on the sites he hosted.
-This code attacked the users' web browsers, and exposed their IP addresses, and thus real identities, though the broadband providers.
-Finally they took down the server, killing all websites that ran on it.
-So much for the Deep Web.

-If the Web is not safe, and the Deep Web is not safe, what is?
-There is only one long term answer, and that is a new web that lives "off the grid", treating central websites and broadband connections with the full distrust they deserve.
-I'll propose a model for this, which I call the "Edge Web", in “Culture”.

 ## The Dangerous Young Men